Moving from New Jersey to Nebraska

 We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Nebraska.

-White Glove is also happy to offer a flat price on your long distance move.
+White Glove is also happy to offer a flat price on your long distance moving from New Jersey to Nebraska.
 Our prices are based on your inventory rather than charging based on factors like weight or cubic feet.
 This helps eliminate variable on the move day and gives our consumers complete control over your price and removes all surprises.

-Benefits of Living in Nebraska
+Learn All About the Benefits of Living in Nebraska

 If you’re feeling cramped living in New Jersey and are looking for a new place where you have some room to stretch out and have some space to yourself, Nebraska is located right in the Midwest and offers large open spaces.
 As you prepare for the long-distance move, here is what you should know about the Cornhusker State.

-There's Plenty of Farmland To Go Around
+#1 There’s Plenty of Farmland to Go Around

 While you may have had to rent a space in New Jersey or live in a small apartment, a vast majority of Nebraska is taken up by farmland.
 If you’ve always dreamed of having acres of land to yourself, Nebraska is the perfect place to do it.